Bhargavivr/Diligent_assessment/README.md

 ## Bonus Ideas for Differentiation
 - Capture screenshots or Loom recordings of each Cursor run and place them in `docs/`.
 - Generate a lightweight dashboard (e.g., DuckDB + Streamlit) using the same data and link it in the README.
-- Write a short “judges guide” summarizing what makes this dataset unique (loyalty tiers, campaign logic, support insights).
+- Write a short “judges guide” summarizing what makes this dataset unique (loyalty tiers, channel attribution, inventory rigor).